Suryaprakashballe/world-happiness-analysis-dashboard/README.md

 Healthy life expectancy shows a strong positive correlation with happiness

-Economic growth alone is insufficient without social and health factors
+Economic growth alone does not guarantee happiness without social and health factors

-Regional disparities play a significant role in overall happiness
+Significant regional disparities exist in happiness levels

-📈 Dashboard

-The final insights are presented using a Python-generated HTML dashboard, allowing users to visually explore trends and relationships across countries.

 📌 Conclusion

-This project highlights how data-driven analysis can uncover social and economic factors affecting global happiness and demonstrates the ability to translate analytical findings into an accessible dashboard format.
+This project demonstrates how data-driven analysis can be used to understand complex social phenomena.
+By combining Python-based analysis, validation techniques, and dashboard storytelling, the project highlights the key drivers of global happiness in a clear and interpretable manner.

+🚀 Future Scope

+Extend analysis with additional years of data

+Explore country-level time series trends

+Enhance dashboard interactivity